na-na-hi/renget/archive/ProdiAgy.md

-#Prodigy Guide for iA3 - September 2023
+#Prodigy Template for iA3 - September 2023
 ### -> A.K.A The Modern LoRa Guide <-
 ##### -> ```stop calling them loras, call them small networks/models. ia3 is not even a lora.``` <-
 #### -> written by a nerd who likes to optimize <-
 ###### -> “The reasonable man DAdapts himself to the model; the unreasonable one persists in trying to DAdapt the model to himself.
 Therefore all progress depends on the unreasonable man.“ <-
 ###### -> ==Nobody believed but me.== <-
-!!! note back to this, making some changes, rethinking some things

 # -> [PREVIEWS WITH THE RESULTS HERE (TO BE UPDATED)](https://civitai.com/user/ia3forchads/models) <-

 ##What is it?
 [Prodigy is DAdaptation on steroids, lighter, faster, more controllable.
 It is deterministic.](https://github.com/konstmish/prodigy)
 [```iA3 is done at about a quarter to a half the steps a LoRa is and provides the same if not better results.``` ```Intended to improve over LoRa and its variants which it succeeds in doing.```](https://huggingface.co/docs/peft/conceptual_guides/ia3)
-!!! warning iA3 does not need captions and does not need many images.
-Recommend 10 images as anything above is unnecessary.
-You can gather only important ones and postprocess by cropping and removing backgrounds.
 !!! warning iA3 is adapted a lot by quality tags.
 Prompting matters.
 If the character looks 70% learnt then it likely is 100% learnt but it's just that your prompting is interfering with it.

 !!! note Kotakublue / LyCORIS wrote that it  won't transfer but it transfers just fine like any other small network/model.
 The reason for Kotakublue having assumed wrongly is due to them not having used the correct settings.